Quick Links

 Home School Partnership Evening 2024

-Reminder: Please make sure that you have put your child's name on their jumpers/sweatshirts/cardigans/coats and their water bottles.
+Please make sure that you have put your child's name on their jumpers/sweatshirts/cardigans/coats and their water bottles and lunchboxes.
 Thank you.

 Please collect your child on time as it can be upsetting for children to see that their new friends are going when they have not yet been collected.
 Thank you.

 Please can you make a donation of plain bread sticks and rice cake/corn cakes for the children to share at snack time.
+We will also be very grateful for donations of spare socks and trousers.
 Thank you.

 Notices